Atomic Energy Commission of India

 The Atomic Energy Commission of India is the governing body of the Department of Atomic Energy (DAE), Government of India.
 The DAE is under the direct charge of the Prime Minister.

 The Indian Atomic Energy Commission was set up on 3 August 1948 under the late Department of Scientific Research.
 A resolution passed by the Government of India later replaced the commission by "Atomic Energy Commission of India" on 1 March 1954 under the Department of Atomic Energy with Homi J. Bhabha as secretary and more financial and executive powers, headquartered in Mumbai, Maharashtra.

 The functions of the Atomic Energy Commission are: (i) to organize research in atomic science in the country (ii) to train atomic scientists in the country (iii) to promote nuclear research in commission's own laboratories in India (iv) to undertake prospecting of atomic minerals in India and to extract such minerals for use on industrial scale.

-India achieved a major success in terms of breakthrough in science and technology when the Atomic Energy Commission (AEC) detonated an underground nuclear device at Pokhran in the deserts of Rajasthan on 18 May, 1974.
+India achieved a major success in terms of breakthrough in science and technology when the Atomic Energy Commission (AEC) detonated an underground nuclear device at Pokhran in the deserts of Rajasthan on 18 May 1974.

-It has five research centres in India viz.
+It has six research centres in India viz.